ELKAMINA/42_ftcontainers/README.md

  A trait is a class or class template that characterizes a type, possibly a template parameter Traits are typically implemented using template metaprogramming, which allows them to provide type information without requiring any runtime overhead.
  Traits are a C++ convention adopted by programmers, they're also always declared **as struct**.

+ 6. What is ptrdiff_t ?

+ IT'S A TYPE.
+ ptrdiff_t is the signed integer type of the result of subtracting two pointers. ptrdiff_t is used for pointer arithmetic and array indexing, if negative values are possible

 # Vector container